0xPolygonMiden/miden-client/CONTRIBUTING.md

 &nbsp;

 ## Pre-PR checklist
-1. Repo forked and branch created from `main` according to the naming convention.
+1. Repo forked and branch created from `next` according to the naming convention.
 2. Commit messages and code style follow conventions.
 3. Tests added for new functionality.
 4. Documentation/comments updated for all changes according to our documentation convention.
 5. Rustfmt, Clippy and Rustdoc linting passed.
-6. New branch rebased from `main`.

 &nbsp;